RocketDerp/April14_2025/Quotes_Pile/Lemmy2026A/Lemmy_Active_Banal_Measures.md

-# Lemmy Adtive Banal Measures
+# Lemmy Active Banal Measures

 This Lemmy user replied to my message with the street-gang symbolism messages of saying GitHub posting was "cursed".
 And did not respond to my reply.
 Banality of other users seems to be the game afoot.